Abhi-1U/tex-lua-filters/Readme.md

 I have worked on some of the filters which try to do certain customizations (filtering) to Pandoc's AST during conversion from LaTeX to Markdown.

-These also serve as example files for creating other/similar filters.
+These also serve as examples for creating other/similar filters.

 ## How to use